Victor Salva Loves Terrorizing Semi-Naked Youths

-Today, Victor Salva is best known as the man behind the Jeepers Creepers franchise and still makes films in which semi-naked young people are terrorised.
-In his personal blog, Salva often muses about himself, his place in the world and his "art" in general: "I think my art is just a way for this lost boy to tell the world how he felt, how he feels, and what he hopes for," he once wrote.
-So I guess, by this definition, Victor Salva is crossing his fingers and wishing really, really hard for an eternity spent terrorising semi-naked youths.
+Today, Victor Salva is best known as the man behind the Jeepers Creepers franchise and still makes films in which semi-naked young people are terrorized.
+In his personal blog, Salva often muses about himself, his place in the world, and his "art" in general: "I think my art is just a way for this lost boy to tell the world how he felt, how he feels, and what he hopes for," he once wrote.
+So I guess, by this definition, Victor Salva is crossing his fingers and wishing really, really hard for an eternity spent terrorizing semi-naked youths.

 Follow Charlie on Twitter here: @CharlesGD